department-of-veterans-affairs/va.gov-team/products/education-careers/school-comparison-tool/research/caution-flags/prototype-phase/cf-prototype-rvr-discovery-discussion-guide.md

 ### Task 5: Review Caution Flag Language   [Graphic with all flags]
-There are actually 16 possible flags.
+There are actually 17 possible flags.
 We'd like to hear your thoughts on the language of the flags.
 Specifically, we'd like to know if you think people would find any of the wording confusing.
 Our goal is to make each message very easy to understand.

 1. What wording would you change?
-2. Do you think any need a little more information?
-3. Would you like to see the most detailed version on the result page, or would you prefer to click into the school record to see it, if you are interested?
+2. Would you like to see the most detailed version on the result page, or would you prefer to click into the school record to see it, if you are interested?

 &nbsp;
 &nbsp;